simov/simplr-fade/README.md

 ```

 ##Methods
-First get an instance of your fader.
+First get an instance of the fader.
 ```js
 var fader = $('.fader .item').srFade({
 	// ... properties and events
 });
 ```
 ####prev
-If you have navigation arrows for cycle through the items use them like this.
+Navigation through the items back and forth.
+Usefull for navigation arrows.
 ```js
 $('.prev').click(function () {
 	fader.prev();